 3) (in Marxist theory) the stage following capitalism in the transition of a society to communism, characterized by the imperfect implementation of collectivist principles.

 At its simplest, the core meaning of socialism is that it is a politico-economic system where the state controls, either through planning or more directly, and may legally own, the basic means of production.

-Whatever the aims of the socialists – and my Dictionary offers “In so controlling industrial, and sometimes agricultural, assets the aim is to produce what is needed by the society without regard to what may be the most profitable to produce” – the means which they mean to employ to achieve them are consistent and clear: extensive government ownership and control of the economy.
+Whatever the aims of the socialists — and my Dictionary offers “In so controlling industrial, and sometimes agricultural, assets the aim is to produce what is needed by the society without regard to what may be the most profitable to produce” — the means that they mean to employ to achieve them are consistent and clear: extensive government ownership and control of the economy.